ddrohan/android-101-labs-as/session4/lab/md/objectives.md

 - Evolve the Donation android app to include a Donation Object Model and Base class
 - Use a CustomAdapter in the Report View.
+- Refactor our menus with xml driven event handling